 1. Members of the Committee serve without compensation, but receive reimbursement for committee-related travel and lodging expenses.

 2. The Committee meets at least once a year, budget permitting, but additional meetings may be held as deemed necessary by the Census Director or Designated Federal Official.
 All Committee meetings are open to the public in accordance with the Federal Advisory Committee Act.

 1. Nominations are requested as described above.

-2. Nominees should have expertise and knowledge of the cultural patterns and issues and/or data needs of the Native Hawaiian and Other Pacific Islander community.
-Such knowledge and expertise are needed to provide advice and recommendations to the Census Bureau on how best to enumerate the Native Hawaiian and Other Pacific Islander population and obtain complete and accurate data on this population.
+2. Nominees should have expertise and knowledge of the cultural patterns and issues and/or data needs of Native Hawaiian and Other Pacific Islander communities.
+Such knowledge and expertise are needed to provide advice and recommendations to the Census Bureau on how best to enumerate the Native Hawaiian and Other Pacific Islander populations and obtain complete and accurate data on these populations.
 Individuals, groups, or organizations may submit nominations on behalf of a potential candidate.
-A summary of the candidate's qualifications (résumé or curriculum vitae) must be included along with the nomination letter.
+A summary of the candidate's qualifications (resumé or curriculum vitae) must be included along with the nomination letter.
 Nominees must have the ability to participate in Advisory Committee meetings and tasks.
 Besides Committee meetings, active participation may include committee assignments and participation in conference calls and working groups.
-Start Printed Page 4689

 3. The Department of Commerce is committed to equal opportunity in the workplace and seeks diverse Committee membership.Start Signature